healthtechRN/stock-analysis/README.md

 ## Overview of Project
 Using VBA to analyze 2017 and 2018 stock data.
 ### Purpose
-In this project, 2017 and 2018 Stock Market Data was analyzed to create a VBA macro that can trigger pop-ups and inputs, read and change cell values, and format cells.
+In this project, 2017 and 2018 stock market data was analyzed to create a VBA macro that can trigger pop-ups and inputs, read and change cell values, and format cells.
 Loops, nested for loops and conditionals were used to direct flow.
 Finally, the code was made more efficient by using less memory, and improving the logic of the code to find the total daily volume and yearly return for each stock in our dataset for 2017 and 2018.
 Coding skills were applied such as syntax recollection, pattern recognition, problem decomposition, and debugging.
 ## Results:
 ### Original Code
 In our original code the total volume was set to 0 after creating the for loop.